jaitone/CV/README.md

 ## <h2 align="center"><a name="hobbies">Hobbies</a></h2>

-- Anime/Manga
+#### Anime/Manga
 - I enjoy the different stories that a manga can tell as well as their way to draw and their cultural references to the rest of the world
-- Games
+#### Games
 - For the same reason I like mangas, many games try to tell a story.
 Also my favourite games are Half Life or Zelda type where you need to think to solve a puzzle
-- Classic guitar
+#### Classic guitar
 - I tought myself how to play guitar by using YouTube videos
-- Cooking
+#### Cooking
-  - Before working in a kitchen, I always enjoyed experimenting with food and the mix of different flavours
+- Before working in a kitchen, I always enjoyed experimenting with food and the mix of different flavours.
+I make the best paella in London